(Wu Hu Zang Long)

 Crouching Tiger, Hidden Dragon: Sword of Destiny (2016) was a sequel.

 Ang Lee next went on to conduct the adaptation of the Marvel Comic book with Hulk (2003) and then had equal critical acclaim all over again with the gay cowboy film Brokeback Mountain (2005), before winning an Academy Award as Best Director both with that and the quasi-fantastical Life of Pi (2012).
+He made a return to genre material with the cloning film Gemini Man (2019)

 (Winner in this site’s Top 10 Films of 2000 list.
 Winner Best Actress (Zhang Ziyi) and Nominee for Best Director at this site’s Best of 2000 Awards.
 No. 8 on the SF, Horror & Fantasy Box-Office Top 10 of 2000 list).